Kong/docs.konghq.com/app/gateway-oss/2.4.x/configuration.md

 #### client_ssl_cert

-If `client_ssl` is enabled, the absolute path to the client SSL certificate for the `proxy_ssl_certificate` directive.
-Note that this value is statically defined on the node, and currently cannot be configured on a per-API basis.
+If `client_ssl` is enabled, the absolute path to the client certificate for the `proxy_ssl_certificate` directive.

+This value can be overwritten dynamically with the `client_certificate` attribute of the `Service` object.

 Default: none